-Make your own cream deodorant by mixing 4 tablespoons of coconut oil with a combination of 2 teaspoons activated charcoal powder, 1/3 cup starch and 1/3 cup baking soda.
+Make your own cream deodorant by mixing 4 tablespoons of coconut oil with a combination of 2 teaspoons activated charcoal powder, 1/3 cup cornstarch or arrowroot powder, and 1/3 cup baking soda.
 It might be a little messy, but your armpits will thank you.

 9. Soothe Upset Tummies

 Activated charcoal does wonders against bloating and gas, as it is an excellent absorbent of toxins from straight inside the stomach.
 All you have to do is add a couple of capsules to your morning smoothie—try our favorite recipe with blueberries and spinach.
 Or try these stomach-soothing gummies.